mukhal/mukhal.github.io/_includes/about/about.md

 </div>
 <!-- /Job Market Flyer -->

 I am a final-year PhD candidate at the University of Michigan in Ann Arbor advised by [Lu Wang](https://web.eecs.umich.edu/~wangluxy/) and [Honglak Lee](https://web.eecs.umich.edu/~honglak/).
 I'm currently an intern at LG AI Research working on web agents.
 I am interested in test-time techniques, reasoning agents, and LLM post-training.<!---Previously, I did my master's in the computer science department at *Cairo University*, where I focused on Low-resource [multi-dialectal Arabic NLU](https://www.aclweb.org/anthology/2021.eacl-main.65/). ---> I was fortunate to work in different places with so many amazing people.
+In summer 2024, I was part of CodeGen team at Cohere led by [Matthias Gallé](https://scholar.google.com/citations?user=P-md_yYAAAAJ&hl=en) where I worked on large-scale model merging.
 In summer 2023, I was AI2 working with Iz Beltagy and Hao Peng on training models to cite their pretraining [data](https://arxiv.org/abs/2404.01019).
 In 2021, I was Amazon AWS working with [Kathy Mckeown](http://www.cs.columbia.edu/~kathy/).
 Prior to that, I was an intern at Naver Labs Europe where I worked on Controllable Text Generation and Energy-based models with [Hady Elsahar](https://www.hadyelsahar.io/) and [Marc Dymetman](https://scholar.google.com.eg/citations?user=D6J5pooAAAAJ&hl=en).

-On a side note, I'm an avid reader of philosophy of mind, and an all-time listener of uplifting trance music.
-In my free time, I play the piano, write, and produce my own [music](https://soundcloud.com/muhammad-khalifa/sets/1iesbut8u66r).
-If you'd like to chat about research, mentoring, or potentially collaborate, ping me at `[lastname]m@umich.edu.`
+**Fun fact:** I play the piano, write, and produce my own [music](https://soundcloud.com/muhammad-khalifa/sets/1iesbut8u66r).

-**I'm on the job market for research scientist positions in the industry, so reach out if you see a fit!**

 <div align="center">